-The locus of the centres of all circles passing through two fixed points.
+Describe the locus of the centers of all circles passing through two fixed points.

 The locus of the centre of all the circles which pass through two fixed points will be the perpendicular bisector of the line segment joining the two given fixed points.